 Professor Arthur Cohen BA., MA.

 Prof. Cohen's devotion to the cause of personal safety has been an inspiration to me.
 His teachings go far beyond the physical elements of Self Defense.
-He opened my eyes to the importance of taking everything possible into account; the environment, the climate, psychology, sociology etc. His teachings have become an integral part of IKI Krav Maga.
+He opened my eyes to the important of taking everting possible into account: the environment, the climate, psychology, etc. His teachings have become an integral part of IKI Krav Maga.
 I would strongly advise everyone to purchase his books.
 You will thank me.